Stock market today: Wall Street ticks higher as the bond market calms

-NEW YORK (AP) — U.S. stocks are ticking higher Tuesday as the bond market calms down following some sharp swings.
+NEW YORK (AP) — Wall Street drifted higher through a quiet Tuesday as the bond market calmed down following some sharp swings.

-The S&P 500 was 0.2% higher in early trading, a day after slipping from its all-time high.
-The Dow Jones Industrial Average was up 119 points, or 0.3%, as of 9:40 a.m.
-Eastern time, and the Nasdaq composite was 0.2% higher.

 If easier interest rates in the short term won’t boost stock prices, the hope is that strong profits by companies will.

-Palantir Technologies, one of the companies that’s been riding a frenzy on Wall Street about artificial-intelligence technology, jumped 23.9% after its results for the latest quarter roughly matched analysts’ expectations.
+Palantir Technologies, one of the companies that’s been riding a frenzy on Wall Street around artificial intelligence technology, soared 30.8% after its results for the latest quarter roughly matched analysts’ expectations.
+The data analytics company brought in slightly more revenue than analysts expected, and its CEO said it's seeing surging demand across industries for AI platforms.

-Streaming music and podcast platform Spotify jumped 9.1% after it reported stronger-than-expected growth in its subscriber base, even as revenue missed analyst targets.
+Streaming music and podcast platform Spotify climbed 3.9% after it reported stronger-than-expected growth in its subscriber base, even as revenue missed analysts' targets.

-They helped to offset a 7% tumble for FMC, whose products help protect crops.
+Those gains helped to offset an 11.5% tumble for FMC, whose products help protect crops.
 The company’s profit and revenue fell short of analysts’ projections, in part because of drought conditions in Brazil.

+Fiserv was another laggard.
+The payments and financial technology company fell 2.1% after its revenue for the latest quarter fell just short of analysts' expectations.
+Its profit nevertheless topped forecasts.

-With earnings season at about the midway point, there are still plenty of heavyweights reporting this week including CVS Health, The Walt Disney Co. and PepsiCo.
+With earnings season at about the midway point for the big companies in the S&P 500 index, there are still plenty of heavyweights reporting this week including CVS Health, The Walt Disney Co. and PepsiCo.

-In the bond market, the yield on the 10-year Treasury relaxed a bit and calmed following its slingshot ride higher in recent days.
-It slipped to 4.14% from 4.17% late Monday.
+In the bond market, the yield on the 10-year Treasury relaxed following its slingshot ride higher in recent days.
+It eased to 4.09% from 4.17% late Monday.

-Strong reports on the job market, U.S. services industries and other areas of the economy have pushed yields higher, up from 3.88% earlier this month.
+Strong reports on the job market, services industries and other areas of the U.S. economy have pushed yields much higher, up from 3.88% less than a week ago.
+Traders are now betting on less than a 20% probability that the Federal Reserve will begin lowering rates in March, down from 68% a month ago, according to data from CME Group.

+While a delay in rate cuts hurts the stock market, particularly after very high expectations for cuts helped drive a lengthy rally, the strong economic data also carry an upside for investors.
+They should mean stronger profits for companies.

+Consider Wall Street's reaction to Friday's report that showed employers hired many more workers last month than expected.
+Investments tied to the S&P 500 initially fell after the release of the blowout data, but the index climbed through the day to set another all-time high.

-Stocks leaped 4% in Hong Kong and 3.2% in Shanghai, though they’re both still down by more than 5% for the young year so far.
+Stocks leaped 4% in Hong Kong and 3.2% in Shanghai, though both markets are still down by more than 5% for the young year so far.
 Worries about a weak economic recovery and troubles in the real-estate industry have dragged on Chinese stocks.

 Stocks were mixed and moved more modestly elsewhere in Asia and in Europe.